Payments

 }

-The most important being TransactionResult: 'tesSUCCESS'
+The most important being `TransactionResult: 'tesSUCCESS'`

 You can verify the transaction on the ledger, as it is readable by anyone at this point.
-Go to https://testnet.xrpl.org and paste the hash value (in my example case it would be CC8241E3C4B57ED9183D6031F4E370AC13B6CE9E2332BD7AF77C25BD6ADFA4F6
+Go to <https://testnet.xrpl.org> and paste the hash value (in my example case it would be `CC8241E3C4B57ED9183D6031F4E370AC13B6CE9E2332BD7AF77C25BD6ADFA4F6`.
+You should see it.
+Alternatively, check the wallet addresses as well (remember you are using the public key).

 I prefer to check the balances programmatically to ensure everything has gone according to plan.
 Adding this code will do that: